Last Updated on February 13, 2024 by Dave Schoenbeck

-Whether you already have a strong intuition or you need to learn to tap into it more, it’s essential to consistently work on developing your intuitive muscles.
+Whether you already have a strong intuition or need to learn to tap into it more, it’s essential to consistently work on developing your intuitive muscles.

 The best way to do this is to devote yourself to understanding your team, their goals, and how you can help them get there.
-Your intuition is most reliable in areas that you know well, so learning the unique nuances and interactions between your team members and the different areas of your business is the first step towards strengthening your intuition.
+Your intuition is most reliable in areas you know well, so learning the unique nuances and interactions between your team members and the different areas of your business is the first step towards strengthening your intuition.

 It can be hard to develop your intuition if you don’t know what to look for.
 Start by trusting your gut when you get an intuitive feeling about something.
 How do you know when something is the right call?
 What signals do you feel that let you know one way or another?
 Please pay attention to these signs to recognize them in every situation.